 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (the Department) is rescinding its administrative review of the countervailing duty (CVD) order on utility scale wind towers (wind towers) from the People's Republic of China (PRC) for the period January 1, 2016, through December 31, 2016.
+The Department of Commerce (Commerce) is rescinding the administrative review of the countervailing duty order on utility scale wind towers from the People's Republic of China (China) for the period January 1, 2017, through December 31, 2017.

 Start Further Info